-Central to developing positive relationships between the School and home is our Home/School Agreement, which parents of every student at Bedford Free School are expected to participate with.
+Central to developing positive relationships between the school and home is our Home/School Agreement, which parents of every student at Bedford Free School are expected to sign and stick to.

-The Home/School Agreement sets out the education expectations that you and your child can expect from the School, as well as the participation and support that the School expects from home.
-We are all committed to creating and providing a learning environment in which our students can achieve their potential – this includes not just School life, but extends to home life too.
+The Home/School Agreement sets out the expectations that you and your child can expect from the school, as well as the participation and support that the School expects from home.
+We are all committed to creating and providing a learning environment in which our students can achieve their potential – this includes not just school life, but extends to home life too.